-When playing Pickleball, mistakes are called “Faults” and there are 5 major faults that can be made in the middle of a rally, causing the other team to win the game:
+When playing pickleball, mistakes are called “faults.”
+There are five major faults that can be made in the middle of a rally, causing the other team to win the game:

-At first it can sound complex, but it really is very simple and the main gist of playing Pickleball is to hit the ball back and forth until someone faults and the game is won by the opposing team.
+At first it can sound complex, but it is very simple and the main point of playing Pickleball is to hit the ball back and forth until someone faults and the game is won by the opposing team.

 Stay up to date with our updates, latest news, and articles